 Improved patient service at Bispebjerg Hospital

-A focus on change management combined with Systematic’s Task Management system has resulted in a strategic selection of service tasks, which provides better opportunities for involvement with the patients.
+A focus on change management combined with Systematic's Columna Flow Task Management system has resulted in a strategic selection of service tasks, which provides better opportunities for involvement with the patients.

 Many hospitals have the potential of making the coordination and execution of the porters’ tasks more efficient.
-Often, a so-called dispatcher is responsible for distributing the service tasks of the hospital, and the telephone, which is the primary method of contact, is in use.
+Often, the responsible for distributing the service tasks of the hospital is the dispatcher.
+Their primary method of contact is through telephone.
 This means that bottlenecks occur in relation to booking and distribution of service tasks, which results in an inefficient workflow and increased waiting time.

 Previously, Bispebjerg Hospital has also experienced problems in connection with the distribution of tasks and there has been a limited overview of porters and their tasks.
-Often, this has resulted in a lot of steps between tasks, where a porter has returned from a task empty-handed or has had to walk back to the department to get the next task.
-This has created increased waiting time and made patient service less efficient.
+The consequence of this is a lot of steps between tasks, where a porter has returned from a task empty-handed or has had to walk back to the department to get the next task.
+The inefficiency has increased the waiting time and made patient service less effective.

-To strengthen the coordination and execution of service tasks, Bispebjerg Hospital has chosen to invest in Systematic’s Task Management system.
+To strengthen the coordination and execution of service tasks, Bispebjerg Hospital has chosen to invest in Systematic’s Columna Flow Task Management solution.
 During the process, the hospital’s focus has been on involving the employees to examine how the daily work of porters can be made more efficient in order to increase patient safety.

-The Task Management system is one of six modules, which make up Columna Service Logistics.
+The Task Management system is one of four components, which make up Columna Flow.
 With the system, hospitals get the overview needed to optimise and make the service field more efficient.
 The solution gives users the opportunity to see where staff, equipment and tasks are located, and what the statuses of the various tasks are.
 In this way, the individual task can be solved by the nearest porter.
-The result is that tasks are carried out faster and service staff have to walk fewer steps per task.
-Therefore, healthcare staff does not need to contact the porter or dispatcher for an update, which means fewer interruptions and less time wasted.
+Resulting in tasks being carried out faster and service staff walking fewer steps per task.
+Thereby, healthcare staff will not have to contact the porter or dispatcher for an update, meaning fewer interruptions and less time wasted.

 Overall, a higher level of transparency and documentation of service tasks is reached, which contributes to an improvement of quality in logistics, delivery safety, and optimisation of the service department.

-At Bispebjerg Hospital, the Task Management System has contributed to a change of culture.
+At Bispebjerg Hospital, the Columna Flow Task Management system has contributed to a change of culture.
 Here, the porters experience a high level of independence as well as faster and more flexible help from colleagues.
 This gives the porters a better opportunity for engaging with patients during e.g. transport, as they are not interrupted along the way.

-At Bispebjerg Hospital, the porters are divided into groups that take tasks from the same task pool, which means that they can easily help each other.
+The porters at Bispebjerg Hospital are divided into groups that take tasks from the same task pool.
+Thereby, the porters can easily help each other.
 When porters are away from the department, they can take on tasks throughout the entire hospital based on the subsidiarity principle and via a feature showing the nearest tasks.
-Thus, porters are no longer limited to a small section of the hospital and during peak times, they are able to join other work groups.
+Thus, porters are no longer limited to a small section of the hospital and during peak times, they can join other work groups.

-Through the open structure in the Task Management System, the porters are able to work across both functions and tasks.
-The hospital employees ordering porter tasks, such as nurses, no longer have to book tasks via the telephone, as tasks are sent directly to all relevant porters and not just the local one.
-The Task Management System and its new and systemised workflow have therefore resulted in a change of the workflow for porters at Bispebjerg Hospital.
+Through the open structure in the Columna Flow solution, the porters are able to work across both functions and tasks.
+The hospital employees ordering porter tasks, no longer have to book tasks via the telephone.
+Instead the tasks are sent directly to all relevant porters and not just the local one.
+Furthermore, the Columna Flow Task Management solution and its new and systemised tasking have resulted in a change of the workflow for porters at Bispebjerg Hospital.

-Because of the change of culture, the bookers of tasks are experiencing a far better task flow, since more porters now have the opportunity to take on any given task.
-This contributes to a better follow-up as the booker now receives a status on the task, one of the porters tells:
+Because of the change of culture, the task bookers are experiencing a more efficient task flow, since more porters have the opportunity to take any given task.
+This contributes to a better follow-up as the booker now receives a status on the task.
+One of the porters expresses:

 “It is nice to be able to let the task go when it has been booked and then pay full attention to the next patient – and I know who takes care of the task.”